atzufuki/dotfiles/README.md

-# Minimal host setup with DE containerization for Fedora Silverblue
+# Minimal host setup with DE containerization for Fedora

 This dotfiles setup allows you to reserve the integrity of the immutable host system by running desktop environments via containers.

-Apply to fresh install of Fedora Silverblue directly with the following script:
+Apply to fresh install of Fedora directly with the following script:

 ```bash
 curl -sL https://raw.githubusercontent.com/atzufuki/dotfiles/main/setup.sh | bash